 BIR Registration Process in the Philippines

-Local and foreign investors seeking to set up a company in the Philippines are required to register with various government agencies before they are allowed to commence business operations.
-The first step in the process is registering with the Securities and Exchange Commission (SEC) to obtain an SEC Certificate of Registration.
+Local and foreign investors seeking to set up a company in the Philippines must register with various government agencies before they are allowed to commence business operations.
+The first step is registering with the Securities and Exchange Commission (SEC) to obtain an SEC Certificate of Registration.

 The next step is to secure a Mayor’s Permit from the local government unit (LGU) where the business will be located.
-Thereafter, corporations must obtain from the Bureau of Internal Revenue (BIR) a BIR Certificate of Registration.
+Thereafter, corporations must register with the Bureau of Internal Revenue (BIR) and obtain a BIR Certificate of Registration.